 Flagging is when she turns her tail to one side when you run your hand down her back and over her rump.
 This behavior usually takes place during oestrus when she is ready to mate.

 If your female Lab is over four months old, here are some signs you can check for.
 One indicator is to check if she has a swollen vulva.
-Another is to check for pink staining when you wipe her vulva with a clean white tissue or cotton wool.
+Another is to check for pink staining when you wipe her vulva.
+This should be done with a clean white tissue or cotton wool.
 These are both signs that your dog is almost certainly on heat.

-If you are worried or not sure, do chat to your vet over the phone, but don’t take her into his surgery without talking to him first, in case there are male dogs in the waiting room.
+If you are worried or not sure, do chat to your vet over the phone.
+Don’t take her into his surgery without talking to the vet first, in case there are male dogs in the waiting room.
 Your priority now is to make sure your dog in heat does not become pregnant.
 We’ll look at that in a moment.
 But first let’s find out how long dogs remain in heat.

-How long does a dog stay in heat
+How long will my dog stay in heat

-Without getting your vet to carry out tests, it is very difficult to tell exactly when your girl is fertile, and for that reason, you have to assume she could get pregnant at any point after the first symptoms of heat appear and for the next three to four weeks, you should assume she could get pregnant.
+Without getting your vet to carry out tests, it is very difficult to tell exactly when your dog is fertile.
+For that reason, you must assume she could get pregnant at any point after the first symptoms of heat appear.
+For the next three to four weeks, you should assume she could get pregnant.

 Keeping track of your dog’s heat cycles

 There is a risk of pregnancy during any time that your female dog comes into season.
-Including the very first time.
+This includes the very first time.

-If this is only her first season, your young Labrador Retriever is likely to still be far too immature to cope with a litter of puppies or to show good maternal instincts.
+During her first season, your Labrador Retriever is likely too immature to cope with a litter of puppies.
+Nor is she likely to show good maternal instincts.